tmpITK/NFT-Marketplace/README.md

 3. Frontend and Backend are separated (maybe with a REST API)
 4. IC/Ethereum implementation, tests, deployment
 5. (Hopefully only) Plug in new implementation through adapters
-6. Solana implementation, tests, deployment (least experienced in)
+6. Solana/Polkadot implementation, tests, deployment (least experienced in)
 7. (Hopefully only) Plug in new implementation through adapters
 8. Pat on the back